- ← All Travels

 2nd day, Monday: San Gimignano – Montecatini Val di Cecina, 69 km

 In the morning, you will cycle to Volterra along a wavy road.
 It is one of the twelve Etruscan foundings and a culture highlight of Tuscany.
 Emperor Augustus had the famous Teatro Romano built here in his honor.
 The picturesque Etruscan town is visited before lunch.
-From here, you will continue by eBike across the gentle hills of Tuscany‘s landscape to Montecatini Val di Cecina.
-The Maremma plain already starts in the Pisa province.
+From here, you will continue by eBike across the gentle hills of Tuscany‘s landscape to Montecatini Val di Cecina, where already starts the Maremma plain.
 The evening hours belong to the idyllic Tenuta Mocajo, a farm-turned-hotel with own vineyard.
 Outstanding dinner with many local products in the hotel restaurant.

 3rd day, Tuesday: Montecatini – Elba, 40 km

 Today‘s section leads to the North of the Maremma, to the wine area of Bolgheri, where some of the best wines in the world are made, such as the Sassicaia and Ornellaia.
 Through mostly flat terrain and picturesque cypress avenues, you will continue to Castagneto Carducci, where the Italian poet and laureate of the Nobel Prize for literature Giosuè Carducci spent his childhood in the town named after him.
 After the transfer of one hour by ferry from Piombino to Elba, a strengthening meal at a nice little restaurant is waiting in Portoferraio.
-From Napoleon‘s town, a short bicycle leg and a small hike will take you to the hotel „Biodola“.
-Run by Signora de Ferraris, the hotel is located in a picturesque bay.
+From Napoleon‘s town, a short transfer will take you to the „Hotel del Golfo“, which is located in a picturesque bay.
 Dinner in the outstanding hotel restaurant.

 4th day, Wednesday: Island round tour on Elba, 47 km

 After breakfast on the wonderful hotel terrace, you will start the short but all the more beautiful round tip on the charming island of Tuscany‘s Archipelago.
-From the hotel, you will need barely an hour to the harbor town Marciana Marina, where you will park your bikes.
+From the hotel, you will need barely half an hour to the harbor town Marciana Marina, where you will park your bikes.
 A rise that is more fun than effort on eBikes leads you up to the idyllic mountain village Marciana, where you will have a fantastic view of the mainland and the Mare Ligure.
 From here, the round path will lead you around the West of the island on a slightly hilly path, always with bays, beaches and steep coasts to your right.
 If the view is good, you will be able to see the sister islands Capraia, Pianosa and Montecristo on the horizon.
-Early in the afternoon, you will return to Signora de Ferraris‘ luxurious inn.
+Early in the afternoon, you will return to to the „Hotel del Golfo“.
 There will be enough time before dinner to take a bath in the turquoise sea.

 6th day, Friday: San Quirico dʼOrcia – Siena, 49 km

 In the morning the first cycle kilometers lead along the hills of the Val d‘Orcia, a world cultural heritage.
 Once again, you will have wonderful views of the typical hilly landscape of Tuscany.
 Before the gates of Siena, you will have to say goodbye to your eBikes.
 Taxis will take you up to the „NH Hotel Siena“ near the town centre.
 A city tour through the luminous center of Siena unites all wonders of this city.
 On the “Piazza del Campo” of the Arena des Palio, you will feel as if you could hear the clatter of hooves racing for the victory and honor of their city quarters here.
-There will be lot to talk about after this memorable trip over dinner and best wine.
-The next day will see its end in Pisa.
+There will be lot to talk about after this memorable trip which ends here over dinner and best wine.

 7th day, Saturday: Siena – Pisa